learn-co-students/for-loops-readme-data-science-intro-000/README.md

 zero_to_three = [0, 1, 2, 3]
 ```

-Now to print the elements of a list, we currently do the following:
+Now to print the elements of a list, we could do the following:

 ```python